-Regardless of what the weather is doing, however, there's no denying that the summer months are coming - which, to West End buffs like yourself, can only mean one thing: the start of the open air theatre season.
+Regardless of what the weather is doing, there's no denying that the summer months are coming; to West End buffs like yourself, this can only mean one thing: the start of the open air theatre season.

 This year, there are some incredible performances going on all around the UK, in particular at the Regent's Park Open Air Theatre in London.

 Below, we'll be giving you the details about each of these shows, as well as answering your most pressing questions, like, 'What should I wear?' and, 'What happens if it rains?'
-Plus, we've also given you a list of some of the other open air theatres to be found across the UK and how to go and see them.
+Plus, we've also given you a list of some of the other open air theatres to be found across the UK and how to visit them.

 Be sure to check out the best West End shows for more of London's best, or take a look at the best musicals on tour UK.